Blender Hollandaise Sauce Recipe

 Instructions

-• Pour the butter into the egg yolk mixture in a thin stream and begin to blend at the same time.
-While blending, move the immersion blender up and down, slowly, so to combine everything together, and to thicken.
+• Blend.
+Grab the immersion blender and stick it inside the jar.
+Pour the butter into the egg yolk mixture in a thin stream, blending as you go.
+While blending, move the immersion blender up and down, slowly, so as to combine everything together and to thicken.
 This should only take about 30 seconds.

 Notes